25 Ways To Care For Yourself This Holiday Season

 24. Set the Mood

 Create a relaxing space for yourself with candles and a cup of tea or coffee.
-The candles will brighten the longer periods of darkness during the winter and help create a relaxing space.
+The candles will brighten during the longer periods of winter darkness, helping create a relaxing space.

 25. Ease into the Day

-Do you hop out of bed and immediately start with the “go, go, go” routine of prepping for Christmas?
-Try creating a more relaxing morning routine where you make time for self-care first thing.
+Do you hop out of bed and immediately start the “go, go, go” holiday prep routine?
+Try creating a more relaxing morning routine that makes time for self-care first thing.
 Even five minutes of setting your intentions for the day will make a big difference.